slotThe/slotThe.github.io/free-software.md

 + [kbd-mode]

-  I wrote the Emacs integration for KMonad's configuration files—that is, kbd-mode is a major more for `.kbd` files.
+  A major more for `.kbd` files, serving as the Emacs integration for KMonad's configuration.

 + [arxiv-citation] ([MELPA](https://melpa.org/#/arxiv-citation))

   Generate citation data for PDF files from the arXiv.
   Additionally, download preprints to a specified directory and open them.
   Includes [elfeed] support.

 + [latex-change-env] ([MELPA](https://melpa.org/#/latex-change-env))

   Provides a way to modify LaTeX environments, as well as the display math mode (seeing it as an environment of sorts).
   This includes primitive label handling: we remember the name of labels and can rename or remember them for later.
   This means that we can restore old labels after deleting them—very convenient!

 + [vc-use-package]

   Creates a new `:vc` keyword for use-package.
+  Leveraging `package-vc.el`,
-Leveraging `package-vc.el`, installing packages from their direct upstream repositories (as opposed to, say, GNU ELPA) becomes very convenient.
+  installing packages from their direct upstream repositories (as opposed to, say, GNU ELPA) becomes very convenient.
-  I've written about this package [here][post:vc-use-package] and about `package-vc.el` [here][post:package-vc-install].
+  I've written about this package [here][post:vc-use-package], and about `package-vc.el` [here][post:package-vc-install].
   Note that,
-  as of commit [2ce27968][emacs:vc-keyword], this package is now built into Emacs!
+  as of commit [2ce27968][emacs:vc-keyword], this package is built into Emacs!

 + [query-replace-many]